Behzinga: Career

 On 19 October 2013, Payne and four other British YouTubers formed the entertainment collective Ultimate Sidemen, later shortened to simply Sidemen.
-Since 2014, the group has consisted of seven British YouTubers: Vikram Barn (Vikkstar123), Joshua Bradley (Zerkaa), Tobi Brown (TBJZL), Harry Lewis (W2S), Simon Minter (Miniminter), JJ Olatunji (KSI), and Payne.
+Since 2014, the group has consisted of seven British YouTubers: Vikram Barn (Vikkstar123), Joshua Bradley (Zerkaa), Tobi Brown (TBJZL), Harry Lewis (W2S), Simon Minter (Miniminter), JJ Olatunji (KSI-former member), and Payne.
 The group produces online videos, most often consisting of challenges, sketches, and video-game commentary, as well as selling exclusive Sidemen merchandise.

 In September 2019, Payne was listed as the 31st most influential online creator in the United Kingdom by The Sunday Times.
 That November, he provided commentary for KSI vs. Logan Paul II for Sky Sports Box Office.

 Other ventures

 Business ventures

 Payne and the Sidemen have founded multiple businesses throughout their online careers.
 In 2014 the group launched a clothing brand under the Sidemen Clothing banner.
 In November 2021, they founded a restaurant chain known as Sides in collaboration with Reef.
 In October 2022, they launched their own vodka brand known as XIX Vodka. in March 2024, they launched a breakfast cereal brand known as Best Cereal in collaboration with Mornflake.